rallysf/glm/README.markdown

 Future Plans
 ------------
 We will soon have support for regularization and Probit regression.
 After this, we plan on optimizing the runtime performance of the system.
 It would be neat to have support for MAP or fully Bayesian GLMs, but we currently don't see any reason to work on this functionality.

+API changes will probably be made to make GLM.js more in line with the other popular Javascript Machine Learning libraries.

 Usage & Architecture
 ====================